 Dehydration happens when you aren't getting enough fluids.
 This can lead to your body not functioning properly.
 It is a cause of both heat exhaustion and heat stroke.

-Dehydration doesn't just happen during hot weather.
-It can also be caused by sweating, diarrhea and vomiting.
+It doesn't just happen during excessive heat.
+Dehydration can also be caused by diarrhea, sweating, and vomiting.

 Symptoms of dehydration